Extracting abundance indices from longline surveys : method to account for hook competition and unbaited hooks: Dealing with empty hooks

 As all the longline sets are supposed to be independent, the complete likelihood is simply the product of the likelihood for each experiment given by formula \ref{eq:MEMlogLike}.
 At this stage we have to consider two different situations: variable soak times or similar soak times.

-If the soak times are different for all the longline sets, no analytical formula for the estimators is available, the estimation step has to be performed using a non linear optimization algorithm.
+If the soak times are different for all the longline sets, no analytical formulae for the estimators is available and the estimation step has to be performed using a non linear optimization algorithm.